Weather-Bayanihan/WeatherBayanihanDocs/README.md

 - **WeatherBayanihanIoT** The Arduino Sketch.
 Shared configurations and variables are included in this file as preprocessor directives
 - **ConfigurableSerial** Manages the Serial Communications.
 This turns on or off Printing Serial for debugging.
-- **SimpleWifiManager.h** Manages the WiFi connection and Captive Base Station Portal.
+- **SimpleWifiManager** Manages the WiFi connection and Captive Base Station Portal.
-- **SimpleLCDManager.h** Manages how to print in LCD Screen
+- **SimpleLCDManager** Manages how to print in LCD Screen
-- **SensorManager.h** Manages which sensors are enabled or disabled.
+- **SensorManager** Manages which sensors are enabled or disabled.
-- **WeatherBayanihanIoTClientManager.h** Contains the HTTP Client and how to send data to [https://api.weather-bayanihan.ph/](https://api.weather-bayanihan.ph/)
+- **WeatherBayanihanIoTClientManager** Contains the HTTP Client and how to send data to [https://api.weather-bayanihan.ph/](https://api.weather-bayanihan.ph/)

 ![WeatherBayanihan-ArduinoIDE](https://raw.githubusercontent.com/Weather-Bayanihan/WeatherBayanihanDocs/main/img/WeatherBayanihan-ArduinoIDE1.PNG)

 ### 2. Hardware PIN Configurations